himanshup/instagram-clone/README.md

 ## Running Locally

-The following instruction should get this project running on your machine.
+The following instructions should get this project running on your machine.

 ### Prerequisites
 1. Install [MongoDB](https://www.mongodb.com/)